collective/jquery.recurrenceinput.js/README.rst

 Known bugs
 ----------

 * If a disabled item is the last on the list it will become invisible.
+This is only present with the test_server.py.

 * Some human readable labels are no longer working.